Eccles Roman Villa

 The villa lies on the east side of the Medway Valley.
 Roman remains were already known from the Nineteenth century on.
-During the course of excavation, a number of human burials of Roman date were found deposited beneath the villa floors.
+During the course of excavation, some human burials of Roman date were found deposited beneath the villa floors.
 Further finds included fragments of Roman pottery and coins.
 A large post-Roman cemetery was discovered adjacent to the south-east wing of the villa.
 There were also some remains of a pre-Roman, Iron Age settlement.

-The earliest Roman villa dates from about 65 A.D. and consisted of a long row of at least 12 rooms, a porticus and probably a second story.
+The earliest Roman villa dates from about 65 A.D. and consisted of a long row of at least 12 rooms, a porticus, and probably a second story.
 Five of these rooms might once have contained floors with mosaics.
 In front of the house was a long ornamental pool.
 The building was of high status, as stone buildings were otherwise not so common at this early age in Roman Britain.
 A huge bath house was built next to it.
-In several rooms fragments of mosaics were found, most of them in a bad state of preservation.
+In several rooms, fragments of mosaics were found, most of them in a bad state of preservation.
 One of them most likely shows two gladiators.

 The baths were damaged by fire and around A.D.
 120 a new bath house and extensions to the dwelling were built, and continued in use until A.D.
 180; a third and more extensive bath suite was then erected, and the house once more remodelled by the addition of a rear corridor and new tessellations, as well as a new wing with a channelled hypocaust.
 A final reconstruction took place after A.D.
-290, when the rear corridor was converted into a suite of rooms with hypocaust.
+290, when the rear corridor was converted into a suite of rooms with a hypocaust.
 Many rooms had tessellated floors, remains of well paintings were found.

 It has been suggested that the villa was first established by Adminius.

-The excavation record of the villa reported that much of the building stone was likely robbed in the Medieval period for construction elsewhere, for instance the 12th century St Mary's Church at Burham incorporates Roman tiles into its fabric.
+The excavation record of the villa reported that much of the building stone was likely robbed in the Medieval period for construction elsewhere, for instance, the 12th-century St Mary's Church at Burham incorporates Roman tiles into its fabric.

 The results of the excavations were published in several short reports.
-A final excavation report is so far not yet published.
+A final excavation report is so far not yet been published.